NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson04_alignment_bam.md

 ### Viewing the SAM file

 Now that we have learned so much about the SAM file format, let's use `samtools` to take a quick peek at our own files.
 The output we had requested from STAR was a BAM file.
 The problem is the BAM file is binary and not human-readable.
-Using the `view` command within `samtools` we can easily convert the BAM into something that we can understand.
+Using the `view` command within `samtools` we can easily convert the BAM into something that we can understand -- and pipe to other command line tools!
 You will be returned to screen the entire SAM file, and so we can either write to file, or pipe this to the `less` command so we can scroll through it.

-We are assuming you are in `$ cd /data/Bspc-training/$USER /rnaseq/results/STAR` for the following commands.
+We are assuming you are in `/data/Bspc-training/$USER/rnaseq/results/STAR` for the following commands.

 ```
 $ samtools view -h Mov10_oe_1_Aligned.sortedByCoord.out.bam > Mov10_oe_1_Aligned.sortedByCoord.out.sam